 Perhaps your triggers are difficult emotions like anger, loneliness, or sadness.
 Such emotions are extremely powerful triggers for addiction behavior.
 Again, knowing where the triggers reside allows you to learn to manage the emotions behind them.

 Balance Your Life

 Aiming to balance work and play will make things easier for you.
 No person can spend their time in one extreme or another without getting bored or overwhelmed and seeking escape.
 Work has many rewards, but take the time to relax and enjoy the many good things life offers.
 Spend a day at the beach or take a walk in the woods.
 Learn a new skill.
 Add many layers to your life.

 Maintain a Support Circle

-Assemble a support circle that you can turn to.
-They can help you utilize your learned relapse prevention techniques.
+Assemble a support circle that you can turn to when things get rough.
+They can help you utilize your learned relapse prevention techniques when you need them the most.
 This support circle can be made up of friends, family, and support group members.
 It doesn’t matter who is part of it as long as they are willing to help you succeed in your recovery.